New Orleans Saints Head Coach Sean Payton Tests Positive For Coronavirus, First In The NFL

 — Sean Payton (@SeanPayton) March 29, 2019

 The New Orleans Saints head coach is the first person associated with the NFL to test positive for COVID-19.
-Despite the rapid spread of the virus, it appears as though some NFL players are still getting ready for the 2020 season.
+Despite the rapid spread of the virus, it appears as though some players are still getting ready for the 2020 season.
 On Wednesday, Detroit Lions wide receiver Danny Amendola was spotted catching passes from quarterback Baker Mayfield.

 The state of Louisiana has seen an uptick in coronavirus cases over the past few days.
 According to the Louisiana Department of Health, the state has 347 cases of COVID-19 reported and ten people have died from the virus thus far.

-As to why Louisiana seems to be a bit of a hotspot, well, Payton weighed in on that as well.
+As to why Louisiana seems to be a bit of a hotspot, Payton weighed in on that as well.

 “The concern with Louisiana is the amount of people that come in and out of this area after Mardi Gras season.
 This is an area that doctors are concerned about.
 So our parents, and those that are more susceptible to this virus, deserve everyone doing their best to combat it.
 There are hundreds of people right now in tough predicaments, fighting for their lives.
 Let’s be part of the solution, not the problem.
 We can easily help reduce the numbers of those impacted.
 We have to do our best to beat this and I know we can,” Payton said.